mattn/picohashmap/README.md

 picohashmap get: 1.126000 [sec]
 ```

-Below is benchmark that works as same as above.
+Below is benchmark that works as same as above in C++ unordered_map.

 ```cpp
 #include <iostream>